 How to lose weight

 If more than a few pounds of weight loss is desired, a meal replacement program offered can be attempted.
-Using products that have been developed under the most stringent quality management criteria by Nestlé and offered to you at our office, patients receive high quality protein formulae that contain 100% of the recommended daily intake (RDA) for vitamins and minerals in five servings per day.
-The products comes in a variety of forms including powder, ready-to-drink liquid, bar, and soup powder.
+Using products that have been developed under the most stringent quality management criteria, patients receive high quality protein formulae that contain 100% of the recommended daily intake (RDA) for vitamins and minerals in five servings per day.
 Patients generally describe the products as very desirable in taste.
 These products are to be used as meal replacements (not meal supplements).

-Please remember that these products need to be used under the guidance of your MD and are not commercially available in stores.
+Please remember that meal replacement products need to be used under the guidance of your MD and are not commercially available in stores.
 The commercially available “protein shakes” do not contain the right proportion of essential nutrients and are not recommended for use before surgery.
-Those products are generally designed as protein supplements (instead of full meal replacements) and therefore lack important nutrients and minerals.